Sleepy-gogo/tailwind-cli/README.md

 - **React ready ⚛️**

 This is mainly thought for Vite based projects.
-React frameworks as Next, Gatsby, Remix will be added in the future.
+React frameworks as Gatsby, or Remix will be added in the future.

 - **Vue ready ✨**